When to Call

 Can we call Hospice & Community Care even if we don’t think it’s time?

 Absolutely.
 An important part of our mission is providing guidance to families about any end-of-life care issue, whether or not they’re in our program.
 You don’t need a physician referral to call us for information.
-If it appears that hospice care would be beneficial, we will, with your permission, contact your doctor to discuss it.
-Call us at (717) 391-2421 or click here to email us and we will contact you.
+If it appears that hospice care would be beneficial, we will contact your doctor with your permission to discuss hospice care.
+Call us at (717) 391-2421 or (844) 422-4031 or click here to email us and we will contact you.